Healthdirect Free Australian health advice you can count on.

 • using earplugs while swimming

-• avoiding swimming in dirty or polluted water
+• avoiding swimming in dirty water

 • tilting your head after swimming to remove as much water as possible from your ear canals